Skip to main content

 Developed in conjunction with researchers at the University of Arizona and published in Drug Court Review, this commentary paper presents policy and program implications from the national cross-site evaluation of juvenile drug court/Reclaiming Futures (JDC/RF).

-Citation: Kagan, R. & Ostlie, E. (2016).
+Citation: Kagan, R., & Ostlie, E. (2016).
 Policy and program implications from the National Cross-Site Evaluation of Juvenile Drug Courts/Reclaiming Futures.
-Drug Court Review.
-Volume X Issue 1.
+Drug Court Review, X(1), 155-162.
 National Drug Court Institute.
-Alexandria, VA.

 Developed in conjunction with researchers at the University of Arizona and published in Drug Court Review, this paper presents the integrated juvenile drug court/Reclaiming Futures (JDC/RF) logic model developed for a national cross-site evaluation.